-A Children’s Hospital of Philadelphia pediatrician’s research project spans across continents to Botswana, a sub-Saharan African country with a busy clinic for 2,000 HIV-infected children and adolescents who stole her heart.
+A Children’s Hospital of Philadelphia pediatrician’s research projects span across continents to Botswana, a sub-Saharan African country with a busy clinic for 2,000 HIV-infected children and adolescents who stole her heart.

 Elizabeth Lowenthal, MD, MSCE, remembers noticing a remarkable 12-year-old boy in Botswana, “a real leader” who spontaneously sat down and began translating for an American social worker who had recently arrived to organize a camp for patients.
 Smart and engaging, he did well on antiretroviral therapy until he became an older teenager.
 He struggled with his adherence, ended up failing his treatment, and became resistant to the medications.